Nicaragua Sea Turtles

 How Conservation Tourism Helps

-- Tour guiding provides an alternative to fishing, which accidentally catches thousands of turtles every year in the region.
-It also provides an alternative to poaching of turtles and their eggs.
+- Tour guiding provides an alternative to fishing, which accidentally catches thousands of turtles every year, and to poaching of turtles and their eggs.

 - Supporting conservation efforts here will build support to protect important habitat from unsustainable coastal development.

-- Income from visits will help to fund important research and conservation efforts.
+- Income from visits helps fund research and conservation efforts.